tonkec/time_tracker/README.md

 The hardest part was injecting up to date data into prime react [table](https://primereact.org/treetable/#basic).
 I had to rely on redux to get the latest state of the counter.
 These subcomponents in UI table are oblivious to the state.

+### What was the easiest part?

+I styled everything in 30 minutes so that was easy.
+But also CRUD methods with firebase.
+It is superb how firebase has all these helpers methods that we can just call as hooks.

 ### What is missing from this project?

 1. Filtering is not quite finished, you can filter by any data field, but you can not set start end end date